alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 in the [2nd line password store][password-store] under `govuk-notify/govuk-email-courtesy-copies`.

 A courtesy copy of every email sent is available in [a Google Group][google-group].
+Two-factor authentication links for logging in are also sent to this group.

 [dashboard]: https://grafana.publishing.service.gov.uk/dashboard/file/email_alert_api.json?refresh=10s&orgId=1
 [password-store]: https://github.com/alphagov/govuk-secrets/tree/master/pass/2ndline/govuk-notify